Starg98/PasswordGenerator/README.txt

 README
 Password generator with options of length, uppercase and lowercase letters, numbers and symbols.
-My first project using JavaScript.
-HTML and CSS also included.
+Created with JavaScript, HTML and CSS.

 SCREENSHOT in repository.